mnh-jansson/m18-protocol/README.md

 This repository contains research about the Milwaukee M18 protocol.

-First step was to fake the charger commands in order to verify that the communication works as expected. :white_check_mark:

-Next step was figuring out what other commands are supported. :white_check_mark:
+First step was to fake the charger commands in order to verify that the communication works as expected. :white_check_mark: Next step was figuring out what other commands are supported. :white_check_mark:

-There are still some unknown data in the registers.
+While most of the registers and data are known, there are still some unknown.
+Contributions are welcome!

 ## Hardware